 - Iron Man 2 has the revenge-seeking Ivan Vanko ripping apart Formula One cars during a race to get at Tony Stark.

 - In Race to Witch Mountain, Human Alien Seth increases his density just before a car hits him, causing it to smash against his body with no harm to him.

 - Hancock provides an example of Pedestrian Crushes Train.
 Hancock then spends a couple minutes extricating himself from its crumpled front end.

-- The Carrie remake has Carrie pull it off by telekinesis: instead of the car crashing into the pedestrian, it crashes onto an unseen wall of telekinetic force in front of her.
+- The Carrie remake has Carrie pull it off by telekinesis: instead of Billy Nolan's car crashing into the pedestrian, it crashes onto an unseen wall of telekinetic force in front of her.
 For the record, the novel and the original adaptation just have the car forced to drive off-road and crash into something else.